valbeat/remix-boilerplate/README.md

 # Remix with Tailwind CSS Template

-This is a template for Remix that includes Vite, Tailwind CSS, Storybook, and ESLint.
+This is a template for Remix that includes Tailwind CSS, Vite, Vitest, Storybook, and ESLint.

 ## Preview